darrenpunk/Complete-Transfers-Uploader/odoo_artwork_uploader/README.md

 - website_sale
 - sale
 - product
+- helpdesk (for support ticket creation)

 ### System Requirements
 - Ghostscript (for PDF processing)
 - Inkscape (for SVG conversion)
 - ImageMagick (for image processing)

+### Current Standalone Dependencies (To Be Removed After Migration)
+- MailerSend (email service) - Will be replaced by Odoo Helpdesk
+  - Used for: Support form submissions
+  - Endpoint: `/api/support/send-email`
+  - Migration path: See MIGRATION_GUIDE.md for Odoo Helpdesk integration

 ## Module Structure